-Two major depocenters have been recognised in the field, one in the west, and one in the east.
-Questions have been raised as to connectivity between these two parts of the reservoir.
+Two major depocenters have been recognised in the Bøyla reservoir, one in the west, and one in the east.
+Connectivity between these two parts of the reservoir is uncertain.
 The pre-drilled wells confirmed a consistent OWC.
 Injection testing of the single water injector has proved sufficient injectivity and interference between the injector (M3) and the western producer (M1).
 Production experience shows that communication between the injector and the eastern producer (M2) is not present on a production time scale.